Forecast plus what’s driving mortgage rates today

 Only you can decide

-Of course, financially conservative borrowers might want to lock immediately, almost regardless of when they’re due to close.
-After all, current mortgage rates remain exceptionally low and a great deal is assured.
+And, of course, financially conservative borrowers might want to lock immediately, almost regardless of when they’re due to close.
+After all, current mortgage rates are record or near-record lows and a great deal is assured.

 On the other hand, risk-takers might prefer to bide their time and take a chance on future falls.
 But only you can decide on the level of risk with which you’re personally comfortable.